2021 NWSL Playoffs: How to watch, full schedule, TV channels, and more

-The 2021 NWSL Playoffs begin this Sunday, November 7, with two quarterfinal round games: Chicago Red Stars (4) vs. NJ/NY Gotham FC (5) and Washington Spirit (3) vs. North Carolina Courage (6).
+The 2021 NWSL Playoffs begin today, Sunday, November 7, with two quarterfinal round games: Chicago Red Stars (4) vs. NJ/NY Gotham FC (5) and Washington Spirit (3) vs. North Carolina Courage (6).

 See below for the NWSL playoff bracket, full schedule, and TV channel info.